Preliminary M 5.8 earthquake shakes east of Tulare County, felt across Valley

-The temblor was reported in the Owens Valley, south of the town of Lone Pine on the eastern side of the Sierras.
+The temblor was reported in the Owens Valley, south of the town of Lone Pine on the eastern side of the Sierra Nevada mountain range.

 Residents across Central California reported feeling the quake, as did people in some parts of Northern and Southern California.